Jazz Piano Standards You Should Learn

 Rather, what I’m saying is make sure the recording or a video is your main source of learning.
 Usually a fake book is more of a supplementary guide.

-So, how do we find the right recordings of jazz tunes to learn from?
+So, how do we find the right recordings to learn from?

-Lets lay down a couple of “ground rules” for playing jazz piano.
+Lets lay down a couple of “ground rules” for playing jazz on the piano.
 When I’m researching to find a good recording of a tune I general start with these 4 things in mind.

 Jazz Standards Rule #1

-If I’m learning a song from the Great American Songbook I start by trying to find a good vocal recording of the tune.
+If I’m learning something from the Great American Songbook I start by trying to find a good vocal recording of the tune.

-Listening to it over and over will help me phrase the tune properly and eventually help me put some style into my interpretation.
+Listening to it over and over will help me phrase it properly and eventually help me put some style into my interpretation.

 Learning from a fakebook is often times easier initially but can create sort of “square” phrasing and a pretty vanilla interpretation of the tune.